Elizabeth I (1558 - 1603) Read about

 1601 Elizabeth 1st

-which was introduced actually before Elizabeth 1st was even born,
+thaler, which was introduced actually before Elizabeth 1st was even

-and the Spanish dollar or piece of eight, was brought to the attention of the
+born, and the Spanish dollar or piece of eight, was brought to the attention of

-English mint towards the very end of the reign as a bullion coin for use with
+the English mint towards the very end of the reign as a bullion coin for use

-the company had used foreign coinage and then the testern
+1600, the company had used foreign coinage and then the testern or Portcullis

-or Portcullis pieces for transportation of bullion, neither of which were well
+pieces for transportation of bullion, neither of which were well received by

-received by the monarchy, particularly the latter as it did not bear the
+the monarchy, particularly the latter as it did not bear the queen’s

-these new crowns and halfcrowns were ideal for the engraver Charles Anthony to
+crowns and halfcrowns were ideal for the engraver Charles Anthony to display

-display his ionic portrait which pleased the queen enormously compared to the
+his ionic portrait which pleased the queen enormously compared to the non

 Shillings